bryceholcomb/bryceholcomb.github.io/_drafts/04-mapbox-and-rails.md

 ---
 Last week, I began work on an individual project for Turing, [RiderDemand](https://www.rider-demand.herokuapp.com).
-Check out my "Projects" page for more info.
+Check out my [Projects](https://www.bryceholcomb.com/projects/) page for more info.
 I planned to pull event data from an external API into my application and plot the events on a map.
 I have used Google Maps on a previous project, so I figured I would give Leaflet.js and MapBox.js a try.
 (MapBox is just a handy layer wrapped around Leaflet's open source JavaScript library).

 I unfortunately, or fortunately depending on how you look at it, couldn't find too many resources on integrating MapBox with a Ruby on Rails application, so I figured I should add to the mix.
-Just a disclaimer, I am pulling heavily from Vladi Gleba's post on the same topic written in 2013.
-I updated a few aspects of the code.........................
+The code samples are pulled from RiderDemand and follow the process of pulling events from the database asynchronously and rendering them on the map.

 This "tutorial" assumes that you have a few things set up: